top of page

 The LHC Grant Program is made possible by the generous support of the Andrew W. Mellon Foundation, in partnership with the Social Impact Fund, which has dedicated $1.8 million to the program over three years.

-At LHC, we understand and deeply respect the diversity of Latinx experiences across the United States.
+• At LHC, we understand and deeply respect the diversity of Latinx experiences across the United States.
 We recognize that Latinx identity is rich and varied, shaped by unique customs, cultural practices, and regional or personal preferences for identifying labels.
 Whether you use the term Latino, Latinx, Latine, Hispanic, or another descriptor, such as Chicano/a or Tejano/a, we encourage you to apply.
+This grant program was created to empower and fund all Latinx communities in preserving their heritage.
+We honor this diversity and welcome everyone to share their stories and projects, ensuring that no voice is left unheard.
+In your application, you can indicate your preferred term, as we strive to communicate in a way that reflects your identity and respects your choice.

 GRANT GUIDELINES

-We offer $5,000 to $100,000 in grant funds to non-profit, Latinx led organizations in the continental United States and Puerto Rico doing grassroots work related to the conservation of Latinx heritage and culture.
+• We offer $5,000 to $100,000 in grant funds to non-profit, Latinx led organizations in the continental United States and Puerto Rico doing grassroots work related to the conservation of Latinx heritage and history.
 This round of grant funding will have a special focus in the Borderlands region, as defined below, but we are accepting applications from throughout the country.

 Borderlands Definition